 Try to make the other team hit up: it’s to your advantage if you can force them to hit it up high.

 Avoid the high lob: the lob is overused, a strong player can easily smash a lob and win the point.
-In general keeping the ball low is better.
-The lob is a good shot at specific times but use strategically.
+In general, keeping the ball low is better.
+The lob is a good shot at specific times but use it strategically.

 Watch the opponents paddle– indicates where the shot will go.